research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

 - Main locations for customizing RSD are:
   - `.env` file at the same location as your docker-compose.yml
   - `settings.json` that should be (volume) mounted into the frontend service in your docker-compose.yml
+- When configuring your production instance, replace `localhost` and `www.localhost` with the domain of your RSD
 :::

 ## Authentication providers